-A row of check boxes for each port is displayed for each VLAN ID.
-To include a port in a VLAN, check the box.
-To remove or exclude the port from the VLAN, make sure the box is unchecked.
+A row of check boxes for each port is displayed for each private VLAN ID.
+To include a port in a Private VLAN, check the box.
+To remove or exclude the port from the Private VLAN, make sure the box is unchecked.
 By default, no ports are members, and all boxes are unchecked.

-Adding a New VLAN:
+Adding a New Private VLAN

-Click to add a new VLAN ID.
-An empty row is added to the table, and the VLAN can be configured as needed.
-Legal values for a VLAN ID are 1 through 4095.
+Click to add a new private VLAN ID.
+An empty row is added to the table, and the private VLAN can be configured as needed.
+The allowed range for a private VLAN ID is the same as the switch port number range.
+Any values outside this range are not accepted, and a warning message appears.
+Click "OK" to discard the incorrect entry, or click "Cancel" to return to the editing and make a correction.